python-folks/py_sync/README.md

 # py-sync
-Python package prividing abstract layer for any ORM to synchronize local models.
+Python package providing abstract layer for any ORM to synchronize local models.